“The breath of flowers if far sweeter in the air (where it comes and goes like the warbling of music) than in the hand.”

 Flora: A Garden of Edible Flowers

-Although this garden should be filled with edible flowers (a list follows) also consider sewing beans, which were scattered at Flora’s festivals as a kind of fertility blessing.
-Vines and fruit trees were also sacred to her.
+Although this garden should be filled with edible flowers (a list follows) also consider sowing beans, which were something people would scatter at Flora’s festivals as a kind of fertility blessing.
+Vines and fruit trees were also sacred to Her.

 Patterns for a Magical Garden Honoring the Goddess Flora